 Together they provide the students with a solid base that supports and explains the view through the prism.
 The active participation in prayer, liturgy and the celebration of the Eucharist gives to the students with living examples of what they see through the prism.

-The Teaching & Learning Support Department are a specially trained group of teachers who identify and support students with special needs throughout our Middle School.
-Each child is comprehensively tested at the beginning, and throughout, each school year.
+The Teaching & Learning Support Department are a specially trained group of personnel who identify and support students with special needs throughout our Junior School.
+Each child is comprehensively tested at the beginning and throughout each school year.
 Testing is focused around the areas of literacy and numeracy.
-Small groups are highlighted and participate in intensive support programs.
-Class teachers collaborate closely with Curriculum Support staff ensuring that major goals are consolidated throughout the school day.
+Personnel are utilised within classrooms to assist identified students with their learning.
+Class teachers collaborate closely with Teaching & Learning Support staff ensuring that major goals are consolidated throughout the school day.

 The English curriculum is based on the Australian Curriculum and is organised around the strands of reading, writing, speaking, listening and viewing.
 Knowledge of how language works is developed through exploring text types as well as explicitly through formal lessons.
 Our spelling program is based on a variety of approaches: looking at the origin of words, identifying spelling patterns, breaking words into sound units, vocabulary lists and mnemonics.

-Reading is encouraged through the thematic units covered in class and through our Accelerated Reader program.
+Reading is encouraged through the thematic units covered in class and through our Drop Everything And Read (DEAR) Program.
 Developing comprehension skills is undertaken throughout the curriculum.
-Writing in a variety of styles and for different audiences and purposes is taught throughout year 7.
-Creating multi-modal texts is a feature of our course and this involves students combining written and visual text.
+Writing in a variety of styles and for different audiences and purposes is taught throughout Years 4-6.
+Creating multi-modal texts is a feature of our courses and this involves students combining written and visual text.

 Viewing is increasingly important in our visual society.
 Responding to film and visual stimulus and understanding techniques used to manipulate the audience is a feature of our program.
-Developing confident speakers through a range of activities is also an important aspect of the Middle School years
+Developing confident speakers through a range of activities is also an important aspect of the Junior School years.

 The Language Department aims to provide the students with a supportive environment where students can develop their full potential in an atmosphere that is conducive to learning a second language.
 It is hoped that students will enjoy learning and that with a variety of teaching strategies the courses will be broad and flexible.

-Language study is a compulsory subject for all students in years 4 to 6.
-Japanese is studied 2-3 times a week with a specialist Japanese teacher.
-The language study is very activity based with a focus on games, role -plays, speaking and cultural activities.
+Language study is a compulsory subject for all students in Years 4 to 6.
+Japanese is studied 3 times a week with a specialist Japanese teacher.
+The language study is activity based with a focus on role-plays, speaking and cultural activities.